-A portion of Mr. Rosen's and Ms. McDaniel's pension benefit was earned under the Newsweek Schedule.
+A portion of Mr. Rosen's pension benefit was earned under the Newsweek Schedule.
 Vested benefits payable under this Schedule include the following, subject to the limitations on tax-qualified plans mentioned above:

-- An annual pension (payable one-twelfth each month) equal to 1.1% for Ms. McDaniel and 1.0% for Mr. Rosen of the highest average compensation multiplied by years of credited service with Newsweek after 1982 (with a slightly different formula for service before 1983). - An annual Cash Pension Supplement equal to \$150, multiplied by years of credited service (up to 30 years).
+- An annual pension (payable one-twelfth each month) equal to 1.0% of the highest average compensation multiplied by years of credited service with Newsweek after 1982 (with a slightly different formula for service before 1983). - An annual Cash Pension Supplement equal to \$150, multiplied by years of credited service (up to 30 years).

 The Newsweek Schedule permits early retirement with full benefits at various combinations of age and service.
-Ms. McDaniel is presently entitled to an unreduced early retirement benefit.
 Mr. Rosen will be eligible for an unreduced early retirement benefit at age 60.